traefik/traefik/docs/content/operations/api.md

 ## Configuration

-If you enable the API, a new special `service` named `api@internal` is created and then can be reference in a router.
+If you enable the API, a new special `service` named `api@internal` is created and can then be referenced in a router.

 To enable the API handler: